kan2021/project-on-Hospitality-Domain/README.md

 Provide-Revenue-Insights-in-Hospitality-Domain

 The project is based on providing insights to the revenue team in the hospitality domain

 About Challenge:
 AtliQ Grands owns multiple five-star hotels across India.
 They have been in the hospitality industry for the past 20 years.
-Due to strategic moves from other competitors and ineffective decision-making in management, AtliQ Grands is losing its market share and revenue in the luxury/business hotels category.
-As a strategic move, the managing director of AtliQ Grands wanted to incorporate “Business and Data Intelligence” to regain their market share and revenue.
-However, they do not have an in-house data analytics team to provide them with these insights.

-Their revenue management team had hired a 3rd party service provider to provide them with insights from their historical data.
+Atliq Grands noticed a loss in their market share and revenue over a few months.
+To understand the cause of this loss, they needed a way to analyze this.

 Task:

-You are a data analyst who has been provided with sample data and a mock-up dashboard to work on the following task.
+I created a dashboard in Power BI using three months of data.
+With the created dashboard, the Revenue team of Atliq Grands were able to gain insights into their revenue trend.
+This could help regain their revenue and market share by 20% next month.
 You can download all relevant documents from the download section.

 Create the metrics according to the metric list.